opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 ### Function `_mintOtoken(struct Actions.MintArgs _args) internal`

-mint short oTokens from a vault which creates an obligation recorded in a vault
+mint short oTokens from a vault which creates an obligation that is recorded in the vault

-only the account owner or operator can mint short oTokens from a vault, cannot be called when system is paused or shutdown
+only the account owner or operator can mint an oToken, cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: